KittenzExe/ocebs-live/README.md

 # ocebs-live

-🇦🇺 🇳🇿 - Website for getting the current oce beat sabers live sessions
+🇦🇺 🇳🇿 - Website for getting the current oce beat saber live sessions

 ## Website - https://ocebs.kittenzexe.com

 ## Setup

 - use `/register` followed by your prefered leaderboard platform user url in `url`
 - And you're all done!
 If you are playing Beat Saber, you should see yourself playing over at https://ocebs.kittenzexe.com

 ## API